jinilover/floydWarshall/README.md

-# Solving the problem of exchange rate graph
+# Floyd–Warshall algorithm

-## Background
+## Application background
 The user input the exchange rates between 2 currencies in an exchange.
-A graph is formed by vertices of exchange/currency pair where the edges connecting the vertices are exchange rates.
-The goal is locating the path of hops (trades) between vertices that provides the best rate.
-The idea is similar to locating the shortest path.
+The rate of the same currency between 2 exchanges is set to 1.0 by default.
+Then a graph is formed by vertices presenting the exchange/currency pairs and the edges connecting the vertices are exchange rates.
+That's the problem applicable by the Floyd–Warshall algorithm.
+The goal is looking for the best rate between 2 currencies and trades involved between the exchange/currency pairs.

 ### User input for exchange rates
 User input the rates in the following format